In Cold Blood (Alt-J song): Composition and lyrics

 The song starts with the eight digit binary phrase: "zero one one one zero zero one one" (01110011), which is 163 (octal), 115 (decimal), and 73 (hex), which translates to a lowercase "s" under the ASCII system.
-It is unclear what this means, although the band labeled a teaser for the song "3WW" with the binary ASCII encoding “00110011 01110111 01110111”.
-If extended to use all of the numbers in the line we get the number 01110011(cry)0 (and I'm Hearing) 111 which is 1847 - the year that Samuel Colt sold his patented revolvers to the Texas rangers in the war against Mexico.
+It is unclear what this means, although the band labeled a teaser for the song "3WW" with the binary ASCII encoding "00110011 01110111 01110111".

 Music video

 The music video for the song was released on 9 May 2017.
 It was directed by Casper Balslev, who had previously directed videos for Marina and the Diamonds and MØ.
 The video is narrated by Iggy Pop, frontman of The Stooges.

 Performances

-On 18 April 2017, alt-J performed "In Cold Blood" on the 656th episode of The Tonight Show Starring Jimmy Fallon.
-The band performed the song with a backing horn section and with Questlove, the drummer of Jimmy Fallon's house band The Roots.
-On 19 May 2017, alt-J performed "In Cold Blood" on the sixth episode of the fiftieth series of Later... with Jools Holland.
-On 5 June 2017, alt-J performed "In Cold Blood" on Conan.
+On 18 April 2017, Alt-J performed "In Cold Blood" on the 656th episode of The Tonight Show Starring Jimmy Fallon.
+The band performed the song with a backing horn section and with Questlove, the drummer of Jimmy Fallon's house band the Roots.
+On 19 May 2017, Alt-J performed "In Cold Blood" on the sixth episode of the fiftieth series of Later... with Jools Holland.
+On 5 June 2017, Alt-J performed "In Cold Blood" on Conan.

 The band also performed "In Cold Blood" for their second NPR tiny desk concert in an acoustic, string accompanied medley.

 In Cold Blood is also the ending theme for the Netflix anime series Ingress.

+The song soundtracked the YouTube video "VESPA Road Trip Corsica 2020 by SIP Scootershop".